Stroke Risk Factors and Rurality

 Strokes are a serious health problem that can cause disability or death.
 But what are the factors that increase the risk of having a stroke and how does where you live affect your chances of surviving a stroke?
 These are some of the questions that this analysis tries to answer by looking at data from different counties and states in the U.S.

 People who live in rural areas are more likely to die from strokes than people who live in urban areas.
-In fact, in 2017, rural areas had 8% higher death rates from strokes than urban areas (Yaemsiri et al., 2019).
+In fact, in 2019, rural areas had higher death rates from strokes than urban areas (CDC, 2021).
 This difference has been consistent over time, and it is partly explained by the fact that rural areas have more people who are older and have more health problems that can lead to strokes, such as diabetes, obesity, and high blood pressure (Parker et al., 2018).

 Another important finding is that high cholesterol is a major risk factor for strokes.
 However, many people who have high cholesterol do not know it or do not treat it properly.
 Rural areas have lower rates of cholesterol screening and lower use of cholesterol medicine than urban areas, which means that many people in rural areas may have undiagnosed or untreated high cholesterol that puts them at risk of strokes.